Solrac1388/CertificationAgencyBlockchain/readme-en.md

    - Users can query the public key associated with an identity

 6. **Certificate Management**:
-   - Users can load existing certificates into the application
+   - Users can manage certificates stored locally on the device
-   - Users can delete certificates they no longer need
-   - The application synchronizes these changes with the blockchain network
+   - It's possible to import existing certificates from the device storage
+   - Certificates can be deleted from the application at any time
+   - To add a new certificate to the blockchain network, a new identity verification is required for each certificate

 ## Technical Architecture